pachyderm/pachyderm/doc/cookbook/splitting.md

 If we just put this into Pachyderm as a single file, we could not subsequently process each of these user records in parallel as separate "datums" (see [this guide](http://pachyderm.readthedocs.io/en/latest/fundamentals/distributed_computing.html) for more information on datums and distributed computing).
 Of course, you could manually separate out each of these user records into separate files before you commit them into the `users` repo or via a pipeline stage dedicated to this splitting task.
 This would work, but Pachyderm actually makes it much easier for you.

-The `put-file` API includes an option for splitting up the file into separate datums automatically.
-You can do this with the `pachctl` CLI tool via the `--split` flag on `put-file`.
+The `put file` API includes an option for splitting up the file into separate datums automatically.
+You can do this with the `pachctl` CLI tool via the `--split` flag on `put file`.
 For example, to automatically split the `user_data.csv` file up into separate datums for each line, you could execute the following:

 ```
 $ pachctl put file users@master -f user_data.csv --split line --target-file-datums 1